Korean War Project

 Entry: 76243

-MARVIN D. JENSEN - KOREA 1950-1952
+Subject: MARVIN D. JENSEN - KOREA 1950-1952

-TERRI LINDSTADT wrote on September 25, 2010
+Terri Lindstadt wrote on September 25, 2010

 Comments: Looking for information on my father, Marvin D. Jensen.
 He served in Korea from about 1950-52.
 He was missing in action for approx. 2 weeks.
 His troops and he were separated from the rest by the enemy.
 He killed a pig for food and was busted down from a Sergeant to Corporal because pigs in Korea are sacred animals.
 His records were destroyed in the fire.
 He speaks of the 39th parrallel?
 And taking over hills?
 He is 80 years old and has never spoken much about his time in Korea.
 He does tell of MIA and of going out on patrol to rescue a downed pilot.
 When he returned back to camp, General Dean and company had been captured.